ManevilleF/hexx/README.md

  > Inspired by this [`RedBlobGames` article](https://www.redblobgames.com/grids/hexagons/implementation.html).

- This lib allow you to:
+ This lib allows you to:
  - Manipulate hexagon coordinates
  - Generate hexagonal maps with custom layouts and orientation
  - Generate hexagon meshes (planes or columns)